Skip to Main Content

 Bachelor of Arts Degree Requirement

 In addition to completion of the requirements for a bachelor’s degree, a Bachelor of Arts (BA) degree signifies proficiency in one or more foreign languages.
-Specifically, the BA requirement may be completed in one of the following ways:
+Please see Minimum University Requirements (Bachelor's Degree) for more information about the language requirements.

 Admission Requirements for this Program